We love rainbows! All three of my boys were rainbow babies (born after a pregnancy loss) so rainbows hold a special significance in our house.

 Water

 Start by scribbling a rough rainbow onto your paper.
-Older children might want to do this themselves.

 Dip your paintbrush in water and paint along the lines from left to right so that your solid rainbow magically appears.
 As the pencil lines are watercolour, they will gradually blend and mix to create a beautiful rainbow.